 Games at 7Lottos

-7Lottos.com offers seven lotteries including US Mega Millions, EuroMillions, UK National Lottery, France’s Loto, Italy’s SuperEnalotto, German Lotto 6aus49 and Austria’s Österreichischen Lotterien.
-Picking your tickets (or use quick pick) is pretty straightforward.
+7Lottos.com offers seven lotteries including US Mega Millions, EuroMillions, UK National Lottery, France’s Loto, Italy’s SuperEnalotto, German Lotto 6aus49, and Austria’s Österreichischen Lotterien.
+Picking your tickets (or use a quick pick) is pretty straightforward.
 It’s the next step that gets a little sticky.
 There are all kinds of choices to unclick or click depending on whether you want to play multiple games, ongoing weekly and the group play for all seven lotteries offered.
 Make sure you are sure what you are committing to.

 7Lottos.com’s Group Play

 The system defaults all over the place with a box clicked for the group play.
-This means you are playing all seven lotteries which covers every day of the week.
+This means you are playing all seven lotteries which cover every day of the week.
 Players can buy into groups of 49 tickets, 105 tickets or 245 tickets per week.
-The value is pretty good, but – yes the big but – there is nowhere on their site that actually stipulates how many shares are in each group.
+The value is pretty good, but – yes the big but – there is nowhere on their site that stipulates how many shares are in each group.
 It was through live chat that we were able to find out each of the groups is 100 shares.
-The live chat operator also said that if not all the shares are purchased 7Lottos buys the rest and “uses the ticket number or potential winnings on extra offers for our customers”.
+The live chat operator also said that if not all the shares are purchased 7Lottos buys the rest and “uses the ticket number or potential winnings on extra offers for our customers.”
 Okay, I find that hard to believe.

 Winning and 7 Lottos

 Winnings under €2,500 will be credited to your account seven days after they receive the money.
-Winnings between €2,501 to €1 million will be credited within 15 days of their receipt of the money.
+Winnings between €2,501 to €1 million will be credited within 15 days of their receipt of the funds.
 Winnings over € 1 million will be credited 30 days after they get the money.
 They underline that 7Lottos will not pay any interest on the winnings.
 They also talk about a ‘minimum withdrawal limit’ which may or may not apply to you.
-There is no information on what this is and it’s up to the player to verify the amount that applies.
+There is no information on what this is, and it’s up to the player to verify the amount that applies.